wdrbork/allergy-alert/reports/nov15.md

 #### Plans for next week:
 - Try to implement some sort of caching of previous allergens (perhaps by looking at the cookie)
+- Add some simple logic to account for some plurals when comparing allergies and ingredients

 ### Jack Rosenbloom
 #### Last Week's Goals: